 Categories & Articles:

-Long before Kansas ever became a state, there were a number of Native American tribes called the region home including:
+Long before Kansas ever became a state, there were a number of Native American tribes that called the region home including:

 In addition to these first inhabitants, the Cheyenne Indians, who were close allies of the Arapaho, were far-ranging people, covering vast areas of the Great Plains, primarily covering what would become South Dakota, Wyoming, Nebraska, Colorado, and sometimes ranging into northwestern Kansas.